 Administer the deployment using Windows PowerShell

-Windows PowerShell enables you to easily run deployment commands to change the configuration of your deployment, such as tasks that can be performed by using the Deployment Manager user interface.
-You can also use the methods that are described in the Microsoft Dynamics CRM SDK to perform these tasks.
+With Windows PowerShell you can easily run deployment commands to change the configuration of your deployment, like tasks that can be performed from the Deployment Manager user interface.
+You can also use the methods described in the Microsoft Dynamics 365 SDK to perform these tasks.
 The PowerShell cmdlets are installed on the computer when you install a Full Server role or when you install the Deployment Tools server role, if you’re installing individual server roles.
-To execute commands, you must first register the Microsoft Dynamics CRM commands with PowerShell.
+To execute commands, you must first register the Microsoft Dynamics 365 commands with PowerShell.
 This topic describes how to do this plus additional tasks to help you use PowerShell.

-Find help about the PowerShell cmdlets for Microsoft Dynamics CRM at Microsoft Dynamics CRM PowerShell Reference.
+Find help about the PowerShell cmdlets for Microsoft Dynamics 365 at Microsoft Dynamics CRM PowerShell Reference.

 For more information about using PowerShell, see Scripting with Windows PowerShell.